awsdocs/aws-lambda-developer-guide/doc_source/configuration-database.md

 # Configuring Database Access for a Lambda Function<a name="configuration-database"></a>

-You can use the Lambda console to create an Amazon Relational Database Service \(Amazon RDS\) database proxy for your function\.
+You can use the Lambda console to create an Amazon RDS Proxy database proxy for your function\.
 A database proxy manages a pool of database connections and relays queries from a function\.
 This enables a function to reach high [concurrency](gettingstarted-concepts.md#gettingstarted-concepts-concurrency) levels without exhausting database connections\.

 **To create a database proxy**